LougSE/upwork-market-analysis/Documentation/project_journey.md

-# My Journey: Building an Upwork Market Analysis System
+# Building an Upwork PowerBI Market Analysis System

 ## The Beginning: Understanding the Problem

-After investing over $200 in Upwork connects without success, I embarked on a journey to understand and optimize my approach to the platform.
-The key insight came when I created a client account and discovered that the first two lines of a proposal are crucial - they're all that clients initially see in their proposal list.

-This realization led me to question whether my profile aligned with current market demands, sparking the idea for a data-driven approach to understanding the Upwork marketplace.
+The project started with an observation of the high volume of PowerBI-related jobs on Upwork.
+To better understand this market segment, I developed a systematic approach to collecting and analyzing job listing data.

 ## Project Evolution